codeface-io/SwiftAI/README.md

 # SwiftAI

-🛸 Future: AI agents as declarative Swift.
+🛸 Future: AI agents as declarative Swift?

 ✨ Now: Easy use of Grok, Claude and ChatGPT: